 The roots of this condition can be traced to structural transitions that are unfolding at the same time across the world – geopolitical, economic, social, technological, environmental and demographic - with endpoints that are unknown.
 Transitions of this nature unleash greater and more complex risks, accompanied by heightened uncertainty and volatility, rooted in complex systems.

-Shortcomings in dealings with the consequences of these transitions us giving rise to societal discontent and a lack of trust in governments, driven by a lack of tangible solutions to conflicts, the climate crisis, misuse of digital technologies, and economic shocks.
+Shortcomings in dealings with the consequences of these transitions are giving rise to societal discontent and a lack of trust in governments, driven by a lack of tangible solutions to conflicts, the climate crisis, misuse of digital technologies, and economic shocks.
 Coupled with a sense of powerlessness and fear of an uncertain future, this discontent is paving the way for populist politics.

 Conflicts, risks, uncertainty, and fragility are not new.
 But what we are seeing now is qualitatively vastly different in terms of scale, scope, speed, and consequences.
 In a world of geopolitical fragmentation, existing tools for conflict prevention, management, and peacebuilding therefore need to be re-imagined.